aratakileo/sveter.com/README.md

 # Sveter.com app for join trips

-Awesome designed app for join treaps.
+Awesome designed app for join trips.
 This app was developed by the Piece Of Crown [POC] team in just four days while participating in the Code Rocks hackathon.

 <p align="center">